When Panic Attacks - Part 1: Easy Anxiety Techniques

 For example, sleeping and eating problems are really common symptoms of both anxiety and depression.
 In the same way, sometimes addressing your lack of sleep, food, or water can help you feel a bit calmer and more in control, even without doing anything else.
 If you are feeling anxious, check-in with yourself and see if your basic needs for food, water, and rest have been fulfilled today.

 I have never, ever met a very anxious person who enjoys being told to “just relax.”
 I understand how invalidating that can feel.
 However, specific kinds of mindful physical relaxation CAN be really helpful when you’re anxious.
 Anxiety tends to kick our body into flight or fight mode- we sweat, our heart beats faster, our breath gets shallow, etc.

-Relaxation techniques counteract your fight and flight response by helping you consciously relax and counteract your sympathetic nervous system (which creates these physical signs of anxiety like breathing faster, sweating, hearts beating faster, etc.).
+Relaxation techniques counteract your fight and flight response by helping you consciously relax and counteract your sympathetic nervous system (which creates these physical signs of anxiety such as breathing faster, sweating, heart beating faster, etc.).
 One common technique taught in therapy is diaphragmatic breathing: breathing slowly in through the nose to the count of 5 while extending your stomach and then breathing out to 5 while letting your stomach tighten.

 Progressive muscle relaxation (where you systematically tense and relax your muscles in organized groups) can also be helpful in calming your body down.
 Even exposing yourself to something cold can counteract physical anxiety signs.
 Once your body is more relaxed, your mind will often follow.